-- 1/2 cup sugar
+- ½ cup (106 g) sugar

-- 3/4 cup butter, softened
+- ¾ cup (170 g) softened butter

 - 1 large egg

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- 2 cups all purpose flour
+- 2 cups (284 g) all purpose flour

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 3 cups shredded coconut (sweetened or unsweetened)
+- 3 cups (255 g) shredded coconut, sweetened or unsweetened

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - 3 tablespoons milk

 - For the crust, preheat oven to 350F.
 Lightly grease a 9×13-inch baking pan, or line with parchment paper.
 In a large bowl, cream together sugar and butter, until fluffy.
 Beat in egg and vanilla extract.
 Working at a low speed, gradually beat in flour and salt until mixture is crumbly, like wet sand.
 The dough does not need to come together.
-Pour crumbly dough into prepapred pan and press into an even layer.
+Pour crumbly dough into prepared pan and press into an even layer.

 - For the topping, preheat oven to 300 degrees.
 Spread coconut evenly on a parchment-lined baking sheet (preferably one with sides) and toast 20 minutes, stirring every 5 minutes, until coconut is golden (mine took about 25 minutes).
 Cool on baking sheet, stirring occasionally.
 Set aside.